nx-lr/protea/readme.md

 kill thisProc()
 ```

-Other concurrent processes are managed through
+Other concurrent processes are managed through processes as defined in the `Thread` module.

 ## Functions